charvijain12/EmpowerYatriDrivers/README.md

 As this repository only contains a single PDF file, there is no scope for external contributions.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.
 See the LICENSE file for more information.